isomerpages/moe-greenridgesec/_key-links/For Parents/MOE Sexuality Education in Schools.md

 <h4><strong>INFORMATION FOR PARENTS</strong></h4>
 <p><strong>10.
 Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.</strong>
 </p>
 <p><strong>11.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
+This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A   </strong>
+<a href="/files/CCE/SED2925/opyout.pdf" rel="noopener nofollow" target="_blank">Annex A</a><strong>.
 The completed form is to be submitted by 28/02/2025.</strong>
 </p>
 <p><strong>12.
 Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex B and insert a hyperlink for parents to download the form).
+This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex B   </strong>
+<a href="/files/CCE/SED2925/eteens.pdf" rel="noopener nofollow" target="_blank">Annex B</a><strong>.
 The completed form is to be submitted by 28/02/2025.</strong>
 </p>
 <p><strong>13.
 Parents can contact the school at <a href="mailto:gss@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">gss@moe.edu.sg</a> for discussion or to seek clarification about the school’s Sexuality Education programme.nformation for Parents</strong>
 </p>